Contactless Payment Cards

 - Domestic implementation specs, e.g. UKIS, ABI, DPAS, etc.

-The following emv security is used:
+he following emv security

 - Delivery of encrypted data